 This year, we welcomed Will Heath as a Member of the Committee.
 Will Heath is the Group Development Director of the Company and is responsible for the strategic management of the Group’s land holdings.
 The Sustainability and Master Planning teams report into Will Heath and he is responsible for driving the placemaking and sustainability strategy of the Group.
 We are delighted that he has joined the Committee as a full Member.

 Committee Membership and Meetings

-The Members of the Committee during the financial year comprised Sir Michael Lyons, who was Chairman of the Committee, Nick Hewson, Senior Independent Director, Matthew Pratt, Chief Operating Officer, Robert MacDiarmid, Group Sustainability Director, and Karen Jones, Group Human Resources Director and Will Heath, Group Development Director.
+The Members of the Committee during the financial year comprised myself, as Chairman of the Committee, Nick Hewson, Senior Independent Director, Matthew Pratt, Group Chief Executive, Karen Jones, Group Human Resources Director and Will Heath, Group Development Director.
 The Company Secretary acts as Secretary to the Committee.

-Robert MacDiarmid retired as a member of the Committee on 30 June 2019.
+Will Heath joined as a Member of the Committee on 9 October 2019.